ARMmbed/mbed-os-example-tls-socket/README.md

 # TLSSocket example for Mbed OS

 This examples application demonstrates the usage of `TLSSocket` API.
 To understand how secure sockets work in Mbed OS, please refer to the [Documentation](#documentation) section below.
+**NOTE**: This example works only on devices having TRNG supported!

 ### Selecting the network interface